-Booker T. Mattison is an author and filmmaker who wrote the screenplay for and directed the film adaptation of Zora Neale Hurston's classic story "The Gilded Six Bits," which aired on Showtime.
-It starred Chad Coleman ("I Hate My Teenage Daughter," "The Wire"), T'keyah Keymah ("That's So Raven," "Cosby," "In Living Color"), Wendell Pierce ("Treme","The Wire," "Ray") and Novella Nelson ("The Antwone Fisher Story").
-The Hollywood Reporter said of the film that, "Mattison's direction and feel for her characters match up to Hurston’s sterling piece of fiction.
+Booker T. Mattison is a filmmaker and author who wrote the screenplay for and directed the film adaptation of Zora Neale Hurston's classic story "The Gilded Six Bits," which aired on Showtime.
+It starred Chad L. Coleman ("The Walking Dead," "The Wire"), T'keyah Keymah ("That's So Raven," "Cosby"), Wendell Pierce ("Treme," "Ray") and Novella Nelson ("The Antwone Fisher Story").
+The Hollywood Reporter said, "Mattison's direction and feel for her characters match up to Hurston’s sterling piece of fiction.
 The short is full of atmosphere and strongly developed characters."

 Mattison received his Master of Fine Arts in film from New York University and his Bachelor of Science in mass communication from Norfolk State University.

 He has taught Literary Criticism at the College of New Rochelle in New York, film production at Brooklyn College and Advanced Directing, Screenwritng and Directing Actors for the camera at Regent University in Virginia.

 For more information visit: